MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

 ## Step 3: Set up Cluster to Cluster Replication using Windows PowerShell
 Now you will set up cluster-to-cluster replication using Windows PowerShell.
 You can perform all of the steps below on the nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools

-1. Grant the first cluster full access to the other cluster by running the **Grant-ClusterAccess** cmdlet on any node in the first cluster, or remotely.
+1. Grant the first cluster full access to the other cluster by running the **Grant-SRAccess** cmdlet on any node in the first cluster, or remotely.

     ```PowerShell
     Grant-SRAccess -ComputerName SR-SRV01 -Cluster SR-SRVCLUSB
     ```

-2. Grant the second cluster full access to the other cluster by running the **Grant-ClusterAccess** cmdlet on any node in the second cluster, or remotely.
+2. Grant the second cluster full access to the other cluster by running the **Grant-SRAccess** cmdlet on any node in the second cluster, or remotely.

     ```PowerShell
     Grant-SRAccess -ComputerName SR-SRV03 -Cluster SR-SRVCLUSA